DiegoMicaelvs/aplicativo-grp-santana-pix-2/replit.md

 - **Database Optimization:** Efficient query system for duplicate checking with owner information joining
 - **Frontend Integration:** Complete UI overhaul with security alerts, progress indicators, and educational information panels

+### Enhanced Withdrawal Security System (July 2025)
+- **PIX Key Validation:** Withdrawals only allowed to PIX key registered in user profile
+- **CPF Verification:** CPF must match the one registered in user profile for security
+- **Automated Status Updates:** When withdrawal is requested, referrals status changes to "saque"
+- **Payment Tracking:** When admin confirms payment, referral status changes from "saque" to "paid"
+- **Timestamp Recording:** System records exact date/time of withdrawal request and payment confirmation
+- **Zero Minimum Withdrawal:** Users can withdraw any amount above R$ 0.01
+- **Audit Trail:** All withdrawal actions logged with user details and timestamps
+- **Status Workflow:** pending → approved → paid (with "saque" status for referrals)

 ### SMS Provider Migration to Comtele (July 2025)
 - **Provider Change:** Migrated from Twilio to Comtele SMS service for better Brazilian market support
 - **Comtele API Integration:** Implemented new SMS service using Comtele's REST API v2